isabellachen/travellers-field-guide/documentation/setting-up-the-theme.md

 - The theme displays the three latest featured stories on each page using the Frontpage template.
 To set up, under the field group "Single Post Custom Fields" create a field called page_featured, Field Type > Choice > True/False.

+### Photo Gallery Display on Category Page (ACF setup)
+- To set up the long landscape image of the photo gallery, create a custom field "photo_gallery_image", of Field Type Image.
+Make sure the return format is "Image Array".

 ### Travel Diaries on Home Page

 - Only displays post under the category 'destinations'